famano/mcp-server-office/README.md

      - `path` (string) - Absolute path to target file
      - `content` (string) - Content to write to the file
    - Note: Use double line breaks for new paragraphs, and [Table] tag with | separators for tables
-3. `edit_docx`: Make multiple text replacements in a docx file.
+3. `edit_docx_paragraph`: Make text replacements in specified paragraphs of a docx file.

    - Input:
      - `path` (string) - Absolute path to file to edit
-     - `edits` (array) - List of search/replace pairs
+     - `edits` (array) - List of dictionaries containing search/replace text and paragraph index
+       - `paragraph_index` (number) - 0-based index of the paragraph to edit
+       - `search` (string) - Text to find within the specified paragraph
+       - `replace` (string) - Text to replace with
-   - Note: Each search string must match exactly once in the document.
-The formatting of the output file will be deleted.
+   - Note: Each search string must match exactly once within the specified paragraph
+4. `edit_docx_insert`: Insert new paragraphs into a docx file.

+   - Input:
+     - `path` (string) - Absolute path to file to edit
+     - `inserts` (array) - List of dictionaries containing text and optional paragraph index
+       - `text` (string) - Text to insert as a new paragraph
+       - `paragraph_index` (number, optional) - 0-based index of the paragraph before which to insert.
+If not specified, insert at the end.

 ## Requirements